About PALNET.

 PALNET's values are operational and integrity-focused:

 - Vendor-agnostic education.
 PALNET supports EEG-guided anesthesia education across qualified pediatric EEG devices.
-Devices should be FDA cleared for pediatrics and display raw EEG, the density spectral array (DSA), and the spectral edge frequency (SEF).
+A qualified device displays raw EEG, the density spectral array (DSA) or a similar spectrogram, and the spectral edge frequency (SEF), and must be approved by the PALNET member's country regulatory agency.

 - Transparency and integrity.
 Members disclose conflicts of interest if they receive money directly from, or hold investments in, for-profit companies relevant to EEG technologies.

 - Open collaboration.
-Members are free to collaborate with external organizations and to write and speak about EEG and EEG-guided pediatric anesthesia, with appropriate disclosure.
+Members are free to collaborate with external organizations and to write and speak about EEG and EEG-guided pediatric anesthesia.
+Permission by PALNET is not required.

 - Mission-aligned partnership.
 PALNET may invite partners to workshops and site visits when consistent with the educational mission.